rubiefawn/remedy/knowledge-and-treasure/tricks-and-weapons.md

 * **Reload:** A rifle can make twelve attacks before it must be reloaded as an action or bonus action.
 * **Two-handed:** A rifle requires two hands to use.

-### Sword

-Swords, including cutlasses, falchions, katanas, longswords, and scimitars, are common weapons used both ceremonially as wellas on the battlefield.
-Swords have the following properties:

-* **Melee:** A sword can be used to make a melee attack against a creature within 5 feet, inflicting 🩸 damage on a hit.
-* **Secondary:** A sword can be used as a secondary weapon.
-* **Slashing:** When you roll triumph on an attack using a sword, the attack ignores the target's Defense.

 ### Shotgun

 Shotguns are terrifying firearms that spray a large area with lethal shrapnel.
 Shotguns have the following properties: